Exploiting the Circadian Clock for Improved Cancer Therapy: Perspective From a Cell Biologist

-- 3Center for Integrated Protein Science, Technical University of Munich, Germany
+- 3Center for Integrated Protein Science Munich (CIPSM), Ludwig-Maximilians-Universität München, Munich, Germany

 Despite immense advances in cancer research and the development of novel therapies in oncology over the past decades, cancer remains one of the leading causes of death worldwide.
 According to the World Health Organization’s (WHO) estimates of cancer incidence and mortality of all ages and both sexes presented for 2012, there were c.a.
 1.8 million new cases and 1.6 million deaths of lung cancer alone.
 Therapeutic treatment options for many of these cancers are limiting, despite of intense research activities and many technological and biological innovations.
-Indeed, from a standpoint of pharmaceutical development, recent analysis on the development of novel oncologic drugs for breast, colorectal, and non-small cell lung cancer show very high attrition rates.
-Between 1979 and 2014 alone (Nixon et al. 2017), attrition rate for new cancer therapies has been high, above >80% for drug classes including cytotoxic chemotherapeutic reagents and cancer immunomodulators.
+Indeed, from a standpoint of pharmaceutical development, recent analysis on the development of novel oncologic drugs for breast, colorectal, and nonsmall cell lung cancer show very high attrition rates.
+Between 1979 and 2014 (Nixon et al., 2017), attrition rate for new cancer therapies has been significantly high.
+Over 80% for drug classes including cytotoxic chemotherapeutic reagents and cancer immunomodulators failed to advance to later stages in clinical trial.
 According to this analysis, oncological drugs are more likely to fail in late stage clinical trials (transition from Phase II to III) compared to other drugs.
-The authors concluded that adjusting and refining the design of early stage clinical trials may aid in the successful selection of drugs in later and more expensive stages of drug development (Nixon et al. 2017).
+The authors concluded that adjusting and refining the design of early stage clinical trials may aid in the successful selection of drugs in later and more expensive stages of drug development (Nixon et al., 2017).

-An additional, important aspect – and possibly the real, ‘biological’ crux of the matter at hand – is that the variation between individual patients to drugs is quite distinct.
+An additional, important aspect – and possibly the real, “biological” crux of the matter at hand – is the distinct variation in drug responses between individual patients.
 This highlights the urgency and a need to understand the variables that exist between individuals in order to improve the current status of cancer treatment.
 Such knowledge could clearly benefit the testing and selection of potential drugs for further development and clinical testing.
 From this standpoint, the distinct genetic and epigenetic make-up of individuals contributes greatly to individual variation.
-Increasingly, we will therefore likely see basked trials in oncology, for example, where patients are stratified based on genetic/genomic markers, such as the absence of a particular tumor suppressor gene, for example, rather than the etiology of the tumor itself.
-Moreover, emerging evidence in chronobiology strongly supports the intertwining relationship between our cyclic environmental, behavioral, and physiological cues on the biochemical and genetic activity of our tissues and organs.
+Increasingly, we will therefore likely see basket trials in oncology, for example, where patients are stratified based on genetic/genomic markers, such as the absence of a particular tumor suppressor gene, for example, rather than the etiology of the tumor itself.
+Moreover, emerging evidence in chronobiology strongly supports the intertwining relationship between our cyclic environment, behavior, and physiology, as well as the influence on the biochemical and genetic activity of our tissues and organs.